kerfootj/csc360/README.md

 A2 - Readers/Writers Problem and Reuseable Barriers

-A3 - Round Robin simulation and analysis
+A3 - Round Robin CPU Scheduling Simulation and Analysis